princeote/FastMDXplora/README.md

 ## Many systems and parameter sweeps

 Because input is always a `systems:` list, studying several systems is just adding entries.
-Add a `sweep:` block to vary parameters, and FastMDXplora runs the full cross-product — each as a complete, self-contained study.
+Add a `sweep:` block to vary parameters, and FastMDXplora runs the full cross-product, each as a complete, self-contained study.

 ```yaml
 output: ./trpcage_campaign